UPDATE – COVID19

 1) Feira dos Enchidos in Monchique (7 and 8 MARCH 2020)

 Enchidos or chouriços are an unmissable part of the local diet.
 In Algarve, sausages are predominantly made of pork meat.
 Keep an eye out for the Iberian black pig, a.k.a. porco preto, which is the most flavoursome.
 The events run in the cozy and intimate town of Monchique, perched on the Algarve hills.
 Inf you are a real foodie, you have to try our culinary tour that we run every Friday from January to June to dive deeper in Monchique gastronomic heritage.
 Check the availabilities and book the tour here.

-2) Rota do Petisco (Spread across the Algarve from May the 1st until May the 31st, 2020)
+2) Rota do Petisco (Spread across the Algarve from September the 11th until October 15th, 2020)

 A brilliant initiative from Teia D’Impulsos association, born 8 years ago and always improved year after year.
 Today, it is one of our favorite festival, because you have the chance to try many different dishes on the same day for just 3 euros each.
 Jumping from one restaurant to the other, it’s funny and tasting at the same time, perfect for getting a glimpse on Algarve gastronomy without emptying your wallet!

 More informations about the town, restaurants and dishes proposed, by clicking here: Rota do Petisco 2020

 3) Fatacil in Lagoa (AUGUST)

 This huge fair takes place every in Lagoa at the Fairs and Exhibition Park.
 It’s the biggest fair in the Algarve about everything this region is able to offer, from handcrafts, touristic services, agriculture and regional industry and this makes it interesting, for both holidaymakers, locals and people moving to Algarve to live.
 Entertainment and gastronomy every day, from morning to midnight for more than a week.
 More infos about the dates here: FATACIL 2020